-Listed below are a few suggestions which can help:
+Here are a few suggestions that can help:

-"Listening", says famed American Psychologist, Dr. Karl Menninger, "...is a magnetic and strange thing, a creative force.
-The friends who listen to us are the ones we move toward, and we want to sit in their radius (and this goes for customers, collegues and clients, too).
+"Listening," says famed American Psychologist, Dr. Karl Menninger, "... is a magnetic and strange thing; a creative force.
+The friends who listen to us are the ones we move toward, and we want to sit in their radius [and this goes for customers, colleagues and clients, too, by the way].
 When we are listened to, it creates us, makes us unfold and expand.
 I discovered this a few years ago.
 Before that, when I went to a party I would think anxiously: Now try hard, be lively.
 But now I tell myself to listen with affection to anyone who talks to me.
 This person is showing me his soul.
 It is a little dry and meager and full of grinding talk just now, but soon he will begin to think.
 He will show his true self, will be wonderfully alive."

 Poor listening habits can evolve and crystallize early in life and continue throughout, especially if they are never brought to the forefront.
-Whole families can be masters of poor listening habits and, if you know what I'm talking about, it's absolutely amazing to observe such a brood when they get together for high holidays or other annual festivities.
-It can be truly mind boggling!
-The same goes for whole organizations!
+Whole families can be masters of poor listening habits and, if you know what I'm talking about, it's absolutely amazing to observe such a clan when they get together for high holidays, other annual festivities or even a family birthday party dinner.
+It can be truly mind-boggling!
+The same goes for whole organizations.
 Am I right?

 When you identify your own poor listening habits, you can begin to make an effort to change them.
-When you learn to drive you first practice in a parking lot or on quiet streets before you dare to tackle the big, bad roads.
-This is February...the month to show your sweetheart and other loved ones just how much you care.
+When you learn to drive, you first practice in a parking lot or on quiet streets before you dare to tackle the big, bad roads.
+This is February, the month of the heart--the perfect month to show your sweetheart and other cherished ones (at home and even at work) just how much you care.
 How about showing them with a bit of heightened listening?
 Practicing your new dedication to heightened expertise at active listening with your loved ones, first, is safe (like driving in a parking lot) and, if you "muck up " a bit at the start, they'll love you anyway (hopefully)!
 Then take your newly honed listening skills to work, to show cherished colleagues and clients, alike, just how much you care about them, and what they have to say, too!